joanapinto/humsy/README.md

 2. **AI-Powered Analysis**: Each check-in gets personalized insights based on your goals and patterns
 3. **Mood Tracking**: Log your emotions with the beautiful new form above graphs
 4. **Smart Task Planning**: AI generates personalized daily plans based on your energy and goals
+5. **Today's Focus Steps**: See your scheduled steps prominently displayed at the top of check-ins
-5. **Data Persistence**: All your data is automatically saved and persists across sessions
+6. **Data Persistence**: All your data is automatically saved and persists across sessions

 ### Weekly Review
 - **Reflection Sessions**: Weekly deep-dive into your progress